Student loans for the Cornell Executive MBA and Cornell Executive MBA Americas

-The Johnson Financial Aid Office will begin processing federal student loan request mid May.
+The Johnson Financial Aid Office will begin processing federal student loan request beginning mid-April.
 Loan award notifications are emailed to your Cornell University email account.
 In order to be considered for federal student loans, students must have accepted their offer of admission, and completed the FAFSA and the federal loan request form.
 All financial aid (loans and scholarships) will be applied as a pending aid credit until the aid source can be disbursed each term.

 Contact the Financial Aid Office at email@example.com with questions regarding the federal loan process and eligibility.